-The goal of training this behavior is to transition from visual or verbal communication to tactile or touch-based communications.
+The goal of training this behavior is to transition from visual or verbal communication to tactile or touch-based communication.
 There can be several advantages to this, including when silence is of vital importance.

 For starters, having your dog stand between your legs frees you up to keep your eyes on your surroundings rather than on your dog.